tq-systems/meta-tq/doc/README.TQMa8Mx.md

 ```

 ### Update components via U-Boot

+To update components on boot media following u-boot environment scripts are
+prepared.
+These can be used to update the items using a network connection.

 Bootstream: set env var `uboot` to name of your bootstream image, provide the
 bootstream via TFTP and update via `run update_uboot`